-During these experiments, our prototype performed as intended.
-Both power and data transmission through the rotating joint were working reliably.
+During experiments, our prototype performed as intended.
+After some experimentation, we got both power and data transmission through the rotating joint working reliably.
 Figure 7 shows our prototype performing reliably at maximum speed for the first time.
-Our improvised IR link is open in both directions for about 60° of the rotation, which allows us to reliably transfer several tens of bytes in each direction during the receivers' fly-by even at high speed of rotation.
+Our improvised IR link is open in both directions for about $60^{\circ}$ of the rotation, which allows us to reliably transfer several tens of bytes in each direction during each receiver's fly-by even at high speed of rotation.
 As a result of our prototype experiments, we consider a larger-scale implementation of the inertial HSM concept practical.